Knives

 A Note on My Process and AI:

 Because I work across digital and traditional mediums, I care about being transparent about my tools and my process.
 None of my artwork is created by AI.
-Every piece is hand-painted or digitally drawn by me.
+Every piece is hand-painted or digitally drawn by yours truly.

-If you would like to see how my pieces come to life, I share timelapses, process pictures, and videos on my Instagram and other social media platforms.
+If you’d like to see how my pieces come to life, visit the Process tab or follow along on my Instagram and other social media, where I share timelapses, process photos, and videos.